 Not every new window installation requires that the frame be replaced.
 If you’re in a situation where the studs or frame are damaged by mold, rot, or just years of wear and tear, then you may need to consider installing new custom windows.
 And if you must replace one of the walls or siding of your home then you will also need to go with the full-frame replacement windows.
 However, if there is no damage to the frame and no outer material needs replacing, then your best option is to have your old windows retrofitted.

-We work closely with companies and businesses to help determine their residential and commercial custom window and glass installation needs.
+We work closely with companies and businesses to help determine their residential and commercial glass installation needs.
 We also handle custom windows sizing and specifications, with the experience you would expect from industry experts.
 If you’re struggling between retrofit windows vs. new construction windows, nvision Glass is here to help!
+We also provide commercial glass services like curtain glass windows and storefront glass.
 Contact us today to learn more about our quality custom windows and glasswork!